argilla-io/argilla-server/README.md

 Argilla is a **collaboration platform for AI engineers and domain experts** that require **high-quality outputs, full data ownership, and overall efficiency**.

-This is the server so if you want to get started, we recommend taking a look at our [main repository](https://github.com/argilla-io/argilla) or our [documentation](https://docs.argilla.io/).
+This repository only contains developer info about the backend server.
+If you want to get started, we recommend taking a look at our [main repository](https://github.com/argilla-io/argilla) or our [documentation](https://docs.argilla.io/).

 Are you a contributor or do you want to understand what is going on under the hood, please keep reading the documentation below.